Spending the holidays in Las Vegas? Don’t miss these festive things to do.

 - The Palazzo Waterfall Atrium and Gardens Display

-- Town Square (Nov 20 – Dec 24, 2021) has a beautiful 45 ft Christmas tree, a chance to take photos with Santa, and a play area for kids.
+- Holidays at Town Square – has a beautiful 45 ft Christmas tree, a chance to take photos with Santa, and a play area for kids.
 Plus, it’s your rare chance to see snow in Vegas.
-Snow in the Square happens every Monday to Thursday at 7 PM and Friday and Saturday at 7 and 8 PM.

 - Venetian Christmas Tree – 65 foot tall with 50,000 lights is in the center of Doge’s Palace plaza.
 The Grand Canal Shoppes also has decorations you can check out.